William Goode (politician): Political career

-Goode represented Mecklenburg County in the Virginia House of Delegates from 1822 to 1823.
+Mecklenburg County voters elected Goode as one of their representatives in the Virginia House of Delegates for the 1822 to 1823 term.
 He was re-elected in 1824 and afterward, expecting to serve through the term ending 1833.
-He gave up his seat to make an unsuccessful 1832 run for the United States House of Representatives.
-During that time, he also was a member of the Virginia Constitutional Convention of 1829.
+Goode gave up his seat to make an unsuccessful 1832 run for the United States House of Representatives.
+During that time, he was also a member of the Virginia Constitutional Convention of 1829.
+That convention debated increasing representation for western Virginians, as well as codified slavery in the state constitution.
+As a legislator, Goode had opposed making manumission of slaves easier, as advocated by Thomas Jefferson Randolph.

 Goode was re-elected to the House of Delegates (1839–41).
-He was elected as a Democrat to the United States House of Representatives in 1840, serving from 1841 to 1843.
-He was elected again to the Virginia House from 1845 to 1847, and was elected as Speaker.
+He was elected as a Democrat to the United States House of Representatives in 1840, and served from 1841 to 1843.
+He was elected again to the Virginia House from 1845 to 1847 and was elected as Speaker.
 He served as delegate to the second Virginia Constitutional Convention in 1850.

-Elected again to the US House of Representatives in 1852, he served three terms, from 1853 until his death in 1859.
+Elected again to the US House of Representatives in 1852, Goode served three terms, from 1853 until his death in 1859.
 He became chairman of the Committee on the District of Columbia from 1857 to 1858.

+Personal life

+He married twice.
+In 1820, while in law school, Goode married Sarah Bolling Tazewell of Williamsburg, Virginia.
+She died on July 9, 1825, aged 22, after her second childbirth, although that son, Tazewell Goode, would die as an infant, as had his brother William O. Goode Jr. In 1829, William Goode married the widow Sarah Maria Waller Massie (1812-1844), who had already born children and bore several more children who lived to adulthood during this marriage, although she also died shortly after childbirth, and that daughter Sarah Massie Goode (1844-1847) died as a child.
+Three of their sons became Confederate States Army officers after their father's death and Virginia's secession, of whom William Osborne Goode Jr. (1830-1865) died in battle.
+John Thomas Goode (1835-1916) (who had attended the Virginia Military Institute but resigned before graduation to accept a lieutenant's commission in the U.S. Army, which he relinquished) rose to the rank of Major in the Confederate States Army.
+Their son Edward Branch Goode (1839-1920) would also become a Confederate officer (in the 34th Virginia Infantry) and survive the war.
+J. Thomas Goode would marry four times, and his son (this man's grandson), Morton G. Goode would follow the family's traditional careers in law and politics to become president pro tem of the Virginia senate.

 Death and legacy

 Goode died in Boydton on July 3, 1859.
-He was buried at his nearby plantation of "Wheatland", which did not survive into the 20th century, although his birthplace "Inglewood" did.
+He was buried at his nearby plantation of "Wheatland", which did not survive into the 20th century, although his birthplace "Inglewood" did, and now is the name of an unincorporated community.